-It simply means highlighting the pain points that your audience has, and showing them how to solve them using your SaaS product.
+This simply means highlighting the pain points that your audience has and showing them how to solve them using your SaaS product.

-This works because it makes prospects see your software in action, which can help in converting them directly to user signups from your content pieces.
+This works because it makes prospects see your software in action, which can help convert them directly to user signups from your content pieces.

-You can also create different pages on your website, highlighting the different features and use cases of your software.
+You can also create different pages on your website, highlighting your software’s various features and use cases.

-Here are 4 ways to identify pain point topics and keywords that you should target for your SaaS business.
+Here are four ways to identify pain point topics and keywords you should target for your SaaS business.

-This seems like the easiest way to identify the pain points of your prospects.
+This is the easiest way to identify your prospects’ pain points.

 The reason is simple…